ztomasze/dungeon-jacks/index.md

 + *Top:* Current encounter
 + *Middle:* Dungeon deck / Hero cards / Exhaustion pool
 + *Bottom:* Dungeon discard pile / Treasure pile

+### Tips

+* Whenever you roll against Hearts or use a red hero ability, you're trying to roll low.
+Whenever you roll against a black card or use a black hero ability, you're trying to roll high.
+* Pick your battles.
+If you are facing a high monster card and several Hearts, but there is no treasure win, maybe it's time to walk (run!) away.
+A single Wizard die will always get you away, and your next heal with usually recover it.
+* If you're playing for points (such as when trying for Dungeon Ace status), you can play on "easy mode": Glance at the bottom of the dungeon deck when you're done shuffling it.
+If it's not a black card, shuffle it again.
+This will guarantee you don't miss out on any treasure points due solely to an unlucky shuffle.